Bianca Odumegwu-Ojukwu: Controversies

-In 1989, halfway through her reign as MBGN, Bianca began a relationship with Biafra President Chukwuemeka Odumegwu Ojukwu, a political associate of her father's, over thirty years her senior.
+In 1989, halfway through her reign as Most Beautiful Girl in Nigeria, Odumegwu-Ojukwu began a relationship with Biafra president Chukwuemeka Odumegwu Ojukwu, a political associate of her father's, over thirty years her senior.
 Their controversial romance was a national talking point in the early 1990s.
 The immense pressure of being under the public eye became increasingly unbearable, causing her to resign as Miss Intercontinental as her main concern was completing her education as a law student.
-In 1994, having finally obtained her degree, she married the former Biafra President, Chukwuemeka Odumegwu Ojukwu in a lavish wedding ceremony held in Abuja, the capital of Nigeria.
+In 1994, having finally obtained her degree, she married the former Biafra president, Chukwuemeka Odumegwu Ojukwu in a lavish wedding ceremony held in Abuja, the capital of Nigeria.

-In 2012, following the death of her husband, his will, which left most of his assets to her, generated a great deal of controversy and disaffection among several family members.
-Bianca Odumegwu-Ojukwu appealed to her critics to allow Odumegwu-Ojukwu to "rest in peace", describing him as a man of honour and integrity whose legacy should not be obscured by rancour over inheritance issues and stating that the will was drafted in 2005, registered and placed in the custody of the State Probate Registry with the legal witnesses and executors, who were present at the time it was prepared, still living.

-In 2023, she won her legal battle over the Ojukwu Estate.
+In 2012, following the death of her husband, his will, which left most of his assets to her, generated a great deal of controversy and disaffection among several family members, Bianca Odumegwu-Ojukwu appealed to her critics to allow Odumegwu-Ojukwu to "rest in peace", describing him as a man of honour and integrity whose legacy should not be obscured by rancour over inheritance issues and stating that the will was drafted in 2005, registered and placed in the custody of the State Probate Registry with the legal witnesses and executors, who were present at the time it was prepared, still living.
+In 2023, she won her legal battle over the Ojukwu estate.